grafana/writers-toolkit/docs/sources/writing-guide/references/index.md

 Hugo resolves relative references from the current page or file.
 Hugo resolves absolute references from the root of the website.

+> **Note:** For Hugo's purposes, other versions of the docs, such as a version-specific archived docs set (`https://grafana.com/docs/grafana/v8.5/`, etc.) or `/next/` docs for links in content residing in `/latest`, cannot be addressed using Hugo references.
+> Use regular Markdown link syntax (`[link text](https://example.com/docs/etc)`) for such links.
+> Unlike references, Hugo will _not_ confirm that these link destinations exist, so manually check the published links to confirm that they point correctly.

 ## Relative references

 Relative references are the most common references in Grafana technical documentation.